py4dstem/py4DSTEM/README.md

 ## Running the GUI

 At this stage of development, most of the analyses possible with py4DSTEM are accomplished using the code in .py scripts or .ipynb jupyter notebooks -- discussed further immediately below.
-Our intention is to support many of these analyes through the GUI eventually.
+Our intention is to support many of these analyses through the GUI eventually.
 At present the primary utility of the GUI is for browsing and visualizing 4DSTEM data.
 Stay tuned for further developments!